Find Schools

 $21,062 Avg Student Debt

-Full-time students from New York pay an average of $7,793 in tuition and fees if they choose to attend FIT SUNY.
-Out-of-state students pay an average of $22,315.
+Students from New York who attend FIT SUNY full time pay an average of $7,793 in tuition and fees.
+Those students who come from outside the state pay an average of $22,315.
 On average, bachelor’s degree students take out $21,062 in loans while pursuing their degree.

 Depending on your major, you may be able to take online classes at FIT SUNY.
-In 2019-2020 about 100% of the undergraduate students at the school chose to take one or more online courses.
+To give an idea of how popular online courses are at the school, 100% of undergraduates took at least one course online in 2019-2020.

 Read More…